dlim04/fundamentals-of-programming-for-engineers-labs/class-4/exercise-1.md

 }
 ```

-However, this code contains errors.
+However, this code does not compile due to multiple errors.
 Your task is to fix this code so that it works as intended.